Preparing & Practicing for an Active Shooter Situation

 If your plan relies on fine motor skills (i.e. placing a key in the door keyhole and turning, precise movements with your fingers such as tying rope or computer cable to the doorknob), your employees may find themselves moving too slow to be effective.
 Use pre-tied items, carabiners, or pre-lock doors to simplify the plan for employees and set them up for success.

-Pre-planning lockdown for each occupied space, including identifying the exact objects that will be utilized is key.
-However, lockdown plans should also identify in what order barricade objects should be used.
+Effective lockdown planning for each occupied space involves not only identifying the necessary objects, but also determining the order in which to use them.
 Always use objects of substantial size and weight when barricading.
-Don’t just pile chairs in front of the door, they will not stop an intruder and will limit or obstruct your ability to respond and get out of the room if the door is breached.
+Don’t just pile chairs in front of the door, they may not stop an intruder and may limit your ability to respond or exit in case of breach.
 If barricaded properly, a door breach should be a rare occurrence.

 Make it appear as if no one is in the room